 This wireless earbuds guide explains the top 10 new features of AirPods Pro (compared to AirPods 2): active noise canceling (ANC), wireless charging, in-ear design, transparency mode, force sensor, adaptive EQ, Sweat and water resistance with IPX4 rating, ear tip test, secure fit, and a $249 price tag.

 Please note, the direct competitor to AirPods Pro is Sony WF-1000XM3, which offers better noise-cancelling and better audio quality (at $229).
+Samsung Galaxy Buds Live offers similar features with a lower price tag.
 Samsung Gallaxy Buds+ offers better battery life and cheaper price.
 Jabra Elite Sport offers a heart rate monitor and a companion workout app (Jabra Sport Life).

 #1.Active noise canceling (ANC): the best new feature of AirPods Pro